jrte/ribose/README.md

 Input patterns are expressed in `{byte,signal}*`-semirings, and may involve UTF-8 and binary bytes from an external source as well as control signals interjected by target effectors.
 Ribose transducer patterns are expressed in `(input,effector,parameter)*`-semirings, mapping input patterns onto parameterized effectors expressed by domain-specific target classes.
 They identify syntactic features of interest in the input and apply target effectors to extract and assimilate features into the target domain.

-A ribose model is associated with a domain-specific target class and is a container for related collections of transducers, target effectors, static effector parameters, control signals and named value registers for accumulating extracted bytes.
+A ribose model is associated with a domain-specific target class and is a container for related collections of transducers, target effectors, static effector parameters, control signals and field registers for accumulating extracted bytes.
 The `ITransductor` implementation that governs ribose transductions provides a base set of effectors to
-- extract and compose data in selected named values *(`select, paste, copy, cut, clear`)*,
+- extract and compose data in selected fields *(`select, paste, copy, cut, clear`)*,
 - count down from preset value and signal end of countdown *(`count`)*
 - push/pop transducers on the transduction stack *(`start, stop`)*,
 - mark/reset at a point in the input stream *(`mark, reset`)*,
 - inject input for immediate transduction *(`in, signal`)*,
 - or write extracted data to an output stream *(`out`)*.

-All ribose models implicitly inherit the transductor effectors, along with an extensible set of control signals `{nul,nil,eol,eos}` and an anonymous named value that is preselected for every transduction and reselected when `select` is invoked with no parameter.
-New signals and named values referenced in transducer patterns implicitly extend the base signal and value collections.
+All ribose models implicitly inherit the transductor effectors, along with an extensible set of control signals `{nul,nil,eol,eos}` and an anonymous field that is preselected for every transduction and reselected when `select` is invoked with no parameter.
+New signals and fields referenced in transducer patterns implicitly extend the base signal and value collections.
 Additional effectors may be defined in specialized `ITarget` implementation classes.

 The ribose transductor implements `ITarget` and its effectors are sufficient for most ribose models that transduce input to standard output via the `out[...]` effector.
 Domain-specific target classes may extend `BaseTarget` to express additional effectors, typically as inner classes specializing `BaseEffector<Target>` or `BaseParameterizedEffector<Target>`.
-All effectors are provided with a reference to the containing target instance and an `IOutput` view for extracting named values as `byte[]`, integer, floating point or Unicode `char[]` values, typically for inclusion in immutable value objects that are incorporated into the target model.
+All effectors are provided with a reference to the containing target instance and an `IOutput` view for extracting fields as `byte[]`, integer, floating point or Unicode `char[]` values, typically for inclusion in immutable value objects that are incorporated into the target model.

 Targets need not be monolithic.
 In fact, every ribose transduction involves a composite target comprised of the transductor and at least one other target class (eg, `BaseTarget`).
 In a composite target one target class is selected as the representative target, which instantiates and gathers effectors from subordinate targets to merge with its own effectors into a single collection to merge with the transductor effectors.
 Composite targets allow separable concerns within complex semantic domains to be encapsulated in discrete interoperable and reusable targets.
 ## More Examples